Joel Gallen: Comedy: Chris Rock, Ellen DeGeneres, Comedy Central Roasts

 Gallen directed and produced three Ellen DeGeneres stand-up specials: The Beginning (2000; HBO), Here and Now (2001, HBO) and Relatable (2018, Netflix).
 He also directed DeGeneres 2024 special, For Your Approval (Netflix).
 He was Emmy-nominated for Outstanding Variety, Music, or Comedy Specials for The Beginning and Here and Now.
 DeGeneres was nominated for her performances.
 Relatable—which Gallen co-directed with Tig Notaro—marked DeGeneres' return to stand-up after a 15-year break.
 He EP'd and directed Chris Rock's HBO special, Never Scared, receiving a second 2004 Emmy nomination for Outstanding Variety, Music or Comedy Special.
 In 2023, he executive produced and directed Rock's Selective Outrage, the first livestream on Netflix.
 Gallen received two Emmy nominations for his work on the special, including Outstanding Directing for a Variety Special.

 Gallen executive produced and directed several one-offs and series for Comedy Central, including Last Laugh (2004-2007), Roast Battle (2016-2018), Pete Davidson's stand-up special, SMD (2016) and The Comedy Jam (2017).
 He EP'd and directed the Comedy Central Roasts from 2005 through 2019, receiving an Emmy nomination for the William Shatner roast in 2007.
 In 2013, he directed and produced The Big Live Comedy Show, a special that kicked off the first YouTube Comedy Week.
 Livestreamed globally from Culver Studios, the show featured comics including Norm Macdonald, Sarah Silverman and Seth Rogen.

 In February 2014 Gallen directed Howard Stern's 60th Birthday Bash.
-"Pretty much a Stern broadcast with a roster of stars as big as an awards show," it aired live from the Hammerstein Ballroom on Sirius XM.
+"Pretty much a Stern broadcast with a roster of stars as big as an awards show," it aired live from the Hammerstein Ballroom on SiriusXM.